Payment service providers can choose the Interchange plus plus pricing model to get the costs per individual transaction to be transparent.

 Costs are different for each transaction, based on factors like:

-- the country where the card of the consumer is issued
+- the country where the card of the customer is issued

 - the country where the transaction is processed

-- the type of card (businesses or consumer card)
+- the type of card (businesses or customer card)

 - the way the card is accepted (security level)